moulecorp/pasthis/README.md

 Without the previous cron configuration, their deletetion can't be ensured.
 They just won't be displayed.

-## Update
-1. Update to the latest version (keep the database!)
-2. Run update.php

 ## Tips
 ### Command line tool